Forecasting Intraday Power Output by a Set of PV Systems using Recurrent Neural Networks and Physical Covariates: Abstract

 \section{Abstract}

 { Accurate intraday forecasts of the power output by PhotoVoltaic (PV) systems are critical to improve the operation of energy distribution grids.
-We describe a neural autoregressive model which aims at performing such intraday forecasts.
-We build upon a physical, deterministic PV performance model, the output of which being used as covariates in the context of the neural model.
+We describe a neural autoregressive model that aims to perform such intraday forecasts.
+We build upon a physical, deterministic PV performance model, the output of which is used as covariates in the context of the neural model.
 In addition, our application data relates to a geographically distributed set of PV systems.
 We address all PV sites with a single neural model, which embeds the information about the PV site in specific covariates.
-We use a scale-free approach which does rely on explicit modelling of seasonal effects.
-Our proposal repurposes a model initially used in the retail sector, and discloses a novel truncated Gaussian output distribution.
+We use a scale-free approach which relies on the explicit modeling of seasonal effects.
+Our proposal repurposes a model initially used in the retail sector and discloses a novel truncated Gaussian output distribution.
 An ablation study and a comparison to alternative architectures from the literature shows that the components in the best performing proposed model variant work synergistically to reach a skill score of 15.72\% with respect to the physical model, used as a baseline. }

 \keywords{Autoregressive models, Time series forecasting, Solar Energy, Application}